dikanstudio/LanguageAndCompiler/README.md

   the textual representation of Wasm to binary form.
 * GNU make
 * cmake, to build the native extension functions for wasm-micro-runtime.
-* Optional, for visualizing graph trees: graphviz
+* nodejs and npm
 * bash
 * [SPIM](https://spimsimulator.sourceforge.net/), a MIPS32 simulator.
+* Optional, for visualizing graph trees: graphviz
 * Supported platforms: Mac OSX and Linux.
 Windows should work as well, but I did not test.
 I recommand using docker if you are running Windows.

 ## Alternative 1: Use docker